Outcomes and Health-Services Research

-The Division of Cardiology at the University of Colorado and its affiliated institutions have a robust and growing national presence in Cardiovascular Quality of Care and Outcomes Research, now boasting the one of the largest groups in the country dedicated to the study of cardiovascular quality and patient outcomes.
-As a result, there is substantial Divisional strength in the assessment of health care quality, interventions to improve quality of care and patient outcomes, clinical registry development and research, patient health status assessment, and observational study methodology.
+The Division of Cardiology at the University of Colorado and its affiliated institutions have a robust national presence in cardiovascular health-services research, boasting the one of the largest groups in the country dedicated to the study of cardiovascular care delivery, implementation science, and patient outcomes.
+As a result, there is substantial Divisional strength in and observational data analysis, clinical registry development, health care quality measurement, patient health status assessment, and interventions to improve care delivery and patient outcomes.

 Cardiology (SOM)